ajventer/pyKAN/README.md

 5. Optimize the O(N) and O(n*x) algorithms.
 6. Improve the argument code for the commandline version.
 Some of it is a bit cumbersome.
 7. Import of CKAN installed list should also import filelist.
+8. Make code python3 compatible so the script is version agnostic.